altair199797/LowFormer/README.md

 ### Speed Measurement of popular Backbone Models
 When you append the argument `--other` followed by a string, you can run a lot of other backbones.
 Most of these backbones do not load their weights, so this functionality is purely for speed measurement (but could be extended for evaluation).
-The following command benchmarks MobileOne-S1 [1]:
+The following command benchmarks [MobileOne-S1](https://openaccess.thecvf.com/content/CVPR2023/papers/Vasu_MobileOne_An_Improved_One_Millisecond_Mobile_Backbone_CVPR_2023_paper.pdf) [1]:

 ```
 python eval_cls_model.py b1 --image_size 224 --batch_size 1 --testrun --latency --onnxrun --iterations 4000 --gpu 6 --optit --jobs 1 --other mobileones1
 ```

+> Please see below in acknowledgements for a link to the repository of MobileOne publication.

 ## Model Zoo